Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Simulations

-We compare our methods to the ``fixed-width'' conformal (conf-fw) method of \citet{Pap11}, the ``high-quality'' (high-q) method of \citet{Pearce+18} and the ``negative-log-likelihood'' (neg-ll) method of \citet{nix1994} and \citet{LakPBak17}.
-Throughout this section, we refer to $\Gamma_{\alpha}^{\hat{c}}(X)$ from Section \ref{sec:PI_conformal} as \textit{conf-nn} and $\Gamma_{\alpha}^{\hat{\tau}}(X)$ from Section \ref{sec:PI_selection} as \textit{pav}.
-In all data examples, we split the data $D$ into a training set $D_1$, a validation set $D_2$, and a test set $D_3$. $D_1$ is used to train the network, $D_2$ is used to calibrate the intervals for \textit{pav}, \textit{conf-nn}, and \textit{conf-fw}, as well as to tune the parameters of the loss functions for \textit{high-q} and \textit{neg-ll}.
+In all data examples, we split the data $D$ into a training set $D_1$, a validation set $D_2$, and a test set $D_3$. $D_1$ is used to train the network, $D_2$ is used to calibrate the intervals for \textit{pav}, \textit{conf-nn}, \textit{conf-fw} and \textit{bayes}.
+Because $\textit{neg-ll}$ and $\textit{high-q}$ were very sensitive to the choice of hyperparameters in our experiments, we used $D_1$ to train these networks and $D_2$ for hyperparameter selection.
 All data experiments set $\alpha=.1$ and calculate results using $D_3$, which was unseen by the models.
-The $\hat{\tau}$ in $\Gamma_{\alpha}^{\hat{\tau}}(X)$ is selected on the grid $G_{10}=\{.1,.09,\ldots,.01,0\}$ and we set $\tau=\alpha$ when constructing $\Gamma_{\alpha}^{\hat{c}}(X)$.
-In each data example, the same network architecture is used for all methods and is trained in python using the pytorch library \citep{paszke2017}.
+The $\hat{\tau}$ in $\Gamma_{\alpha}^{\hat{\tau}}(X)$ is selected on the grid $G_{10}=\{.1,.09,\ldots,.01\}$ and we set $\tau=\alpha$ when constructing $\Gamma_{\alpha}^{\hat{c}}(X)$.
+In all experiments, we used the Adam optimizer with learning rate 0.01 and no learning rate decay.
+The number of epochs was chosen by cross-validation on $D_1$.
+In each data example, the same network architecture is used for all methods and is trained in Python using the PyTorch library \citep{paszke2017}.
+These architectures are described along with the data examples.
 All computations were performed on a Google-Cloud-Platform instance with a NVIDIA Tesla K80 GPU.

-The method by \citet{nix1994} fits a network with a two-dimensional output that estimates the mean function $\hat{\mu}(x)$ and variance function $\hat{\sigma}^2(x)$ by minimizing the negative log-likelihood of the normal distribution.
-The method by \citet{Pearce+18} fits a network with a two-dimensional output that estimates the lower and upper bound of the PI via a loss function that penalizes in-sample mis-coverage and interval length.
-We use the soft loss function as described in Algorithm 1 of their paper.
-The midpoint of the interval is used as the prediction.